a1rb4Ck/fred_website/README.md

 ![Le Pantin - Fred Nagorny - 1990](assets/images/thumbs/le_pantin_0004661.jpg "Le Pantin - Fred Nagorny - 1990")

-Images and YouTube videos are from Fred Nagorny works.
+Images and YouTube videos on the main page are from Fred Nagorny works.

 ## How to Use